"PRICE GOUGING" ESSAY CONTEST

 THIS CONTEST IS CLOSED (WINNERS HAVE BEEN ANNOUNCED).

-You can WIN A TRIP TO NEW YORK CITY when your students enter our 2015-2016 Essay Contest!
-125 CASH PRIZES for students, totaling $15,500!
+WIN A TRIP TO NEW YORK CITY by entering our Essay Contest!

 See complete rules and submission information for more details.